makuk66/docker-solr/README.md

 Then go to http://localhost:8983/solr/#/~cloud (adjust the hostname for your docker host) to see the two shards and Solr nodes.

-# License

-Solr is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), and this repository is too.

 # About this repository

 The Dockerfile for this repository is available on [github.com/makuk66/docker-solr](https://github.com/makuk66/docker-solr/blob/master/Dockerfile), and the automated build is on the [Docker Registry](https://registry.hub.docker.com/u/makuk66/docker-solr/).